Di L'Aquila

-The Di L'Aquila or Capra di L'Aquila is an indigenous breed of domestic goat from the province of L'Aquila, in Abruzzo in southern Italy.
+The Di L'Aquila or Capra di L'Aquila is an Italian breed of domestic goat indigenous to the province of L'Aquila, in Abruzzo in southern Italy.
 It is raised only in that province.
 It is a heterogeneous breed with variable characteristics, showing the influence of introductions of Alpina Comune, Girgentana, Maltese and Toggenburg stock.
 It is large, hardy and productive.
 Management is extensive: the animals are kept on mountain pasture, and brought under cover for protection from the snow only in the winter months.